-The wildlife trade is a wide and sophisticated trade that has many taxonomic groupings under its influence, and it is also a livelihood for millions of people.
-Illustrations of such nature are the vast criminal organisations, local enterprises and multibillion-dollar legitimate industries (Cardoso et al., 2021).
-India has come to be a centre for the illegal domestic and global trade of wildlife, especially birds (Badola & Gautam, 2022), and the span of such trade is expanding (Lowen, 2021).
-India has a robust domestic exotic species trade, although of the more than 3,859 CITES-listed birds imported in the last 45 years, this implies an out-of-control illegal exotic species trade (CITES, 2021).
+The wildlife trade is a broad and complex industry that encompasses numerous taxonomic groups and provides a livelihood for millions of people.
+Illustrations of this nature include vast criminal organisations, local enterprises, and multibillion-dollar legitimate industries (Cardoso et al., 2021).
+India has become a hub for the illegal domestic and global trade of wildlife, particularly birds (Badola & Gautam, 2022), and the span of such trade is expanding (Lowen, 2021).
+India has a robust domestic, exotic species trade, although, of the more than 3,859 CITES-listed birds imported in the last 45 years, this implies an out-of-control illegal exotic species trade (CITES, 2021).
 Using a variety of tactics, including timing, networking, nets, traps, shooting down, bombing, poisoning and more, poachers bring wild animals to the market under false pretences.
-They also turn the parts of the animals into different products, such as statues, decorations, ornaments, and occasionally paint them to conceal their observable identities before selling them on the open market (Haenlein & Smith, 2017).
+They also transform the parts of animals into various products, such as statues, decorations, and ornaments, and occasionally paint them to conceal their observable identities before selling them on the open market (Haenlein & Smith, 2017).

 4.1 Poaching hotspots in Northern India

-Uttar Pradesh has been the major poaching hub of North India, with more than 25% of the nation's wildlife crime cases since 2016.
+Uttar Pradesh has been the major poaching hub in North India, with more than 25% of the nation's wildlife crime cases since 2016.
 In 2016, Uttar Pradesh accounted for 302 out of the 859 cases under the Wildlife Protection Act.
-A major wildlife seizure was in 2017 when the STF confiscated more than 6000 endangered turtles in Amethi.
+A major wildlife seizure occurred in 2017 when the STF confiscated more than 6000 endangered turtles in Amethi.
 Wildlife-rich Uttarakhand is a victim of trafficking along the Indo-Tibetan border and has instituted two Wildlife Crime Control Units.
 The state is also victimized by leopard and elephant poaching, monitor lizard penises being traded as Hatha Jodi, which have been identified using DNA analysis (Rana & Kumar, 2023).

 4.2 Persistent Wildlife Crime in Western India

-Rajasthan is the second-largest wildlife crime hub in Western India after Uttar Pradesh.
+Rajasthan is the second-largest hub for wildlife crime in Western India, after Uttar Pradesh.
 In 2020, control rooms were opened in Ranthambore and Sariska to address the problem.
-In Gujarat, 1,531 cases were reported during 2018-2021, with the maximum numbers reported from Gir Somnath and Junagadh areas.
+In Gujarat, 1,531 cases were reported between 2018 and 2021, with the maximum numbers reported from Gir Somnath and Junagadh areas.
 Notwithstanding this, the Asiatic lion population in Gir National Park is steady at approximately 650.
 Tiger poaching and exotic animal seizures were reported in Maharashtra, such as 665 animals smuggled from Malaysia.
-Poachers in Goa sell wild animal meat and monitor lizard products that are sold for use in traditional medicine (Rana & Kumar, 2023).
+Poachers in Goa sell wild animal meat and monitor lizard products, which are used in traditional medicine (Rana & Kumar, 2023).

 4.3 Wildlife Trade and Transit in Northeast India

 Northeast India, with two biodiversity centres, is a hotspot for the transit of wildlife trade to Southeast Asia.
-Assam, having around 70% of India's rhinos, had 191 poaching cases between 2000 and 2021, but declined to zero in 2022.
+Assam, which accounts for around 70% of India's rhinos, reported 191 poaching cases between 2000 and 2021, but this number declined to zero in 2022.
 Rhino horns are the locus of use in traditional medicine.
 Tokay geckos, traded for medical and aphrodisiac purposes, are also being consumed.
 Smuggling of wildlife in Assam and West Bengal is interlinked, meaning an interstate racket.
-468 exotic animals were confiscated in Mizoram in 2022, whereas in 2020, Assam confiscated rare animals such as kangaroos and tortoises.
+In 2022, 468 exotic animals were confiscated in Mizoram, whereas in 2020, Assam confiscated rare animals, including kangaroos and tortoises.
 Manipur confiscated critically endangered ones in 2021 (Rana & Kumar, 2023).

 4.4 Eastern India is the Worst-Hit Region for Wildlife Crime